-Vaccination/ Screening Requirements in Brief COVID-19 Vaccination - A COVID-19 vaccination may be required for students to permit them to go into a hospital-based externship medical practice Hepatitis B - Serologic proof of immunity is required.- Three dose series (dose #1 now, #2 in 1 month, #3 approximately 5 months after #2).- Obtain serologic testing 2 months after dose #3.
-MMR - Serologic evidence of immunity or laboratory confirmation of disease is required.- If no evidence of immunity or equivocal serology results are reported, two doses of MMR at least 28 days apart are required.
-Varicella - Serologic proof of immunity or laboratory confirmation of disease required.- If no evidence of immunity or equivocal serology results are reported, two doses of Varicella vaccine at least 28 days apart required.
-Tetanus, Diphtheria, Pertussis - One-time dose of Tdap is required.- Td boosters every 10 years thereafter.
-Influenza - Required annually.
-Tuberculin Skin Test (TST) - For students with no history of previous annual tuberculin skin testing, an initial two-step is required.- For those students with previous annual and current testing who provide evidence by documentation, only a one-step is required.
-Testing must be within the past 90 days.- For students with a positive tuberculin skin test, a current chest x-ray (within the past two years) or serological evidence of no active disease must be provided.
+Vaccination/ Screening Requirements in Brief COVID-19 Vaccination - A COVID-19 vaccination may be required for students to permit them to go into a hospital-based externship medical practice Hepatitis B Serologic proof of immunity may be required. - Three dose series (dose #1 now, #2 in 1 month, #3 approximately 5 months after #2).- Obtain serologic testing 2 months after dose #3.
+MMR Serologic evidence of immunity or laboratory confirmation of disease may be required. - If no evidence of immunity or equivocal serology results are reported, two doses of MMR at least 28 days apart are required.
+Varicella Serologic proof of immunity or laboratory confirmation of disease may be required. - If no evidence of immunity or equivocal serology results are reported, two doses of Varicella vaccine at least 28 days apart required.
+Tetanus, Diphtheria, Pertussis One-time dose of Tdap may be required. - Td boosters every 10 years thereafter.
+Influenza May be required annually.
+Tuberculin Skin Test (TST) For students with no history of previous annual tuberculin skin testing, an initial two-step may be required.
+For those students with previous annual and current testing who provide evidence by documentation, only a one-step may be required.
+Testing must be within the past 90 days. - For students with a positive tuberculin skin test, a current chest x-ray (within the past two years) or serological evidence of no active disease must be provided.